tfohlmeister/minidlna-notags/README.md

 # MiniDLNA (notags)

 MiniDLNA docker container built from source.
-Has a patch applied to only displays music titles from filename, not any tags.
+Has a patch applied to only display music titles by filename, not any file tags (ID3 etc.).